vcmerritt/nextcloud/README.md

 #Restart services
 systemctl restart sssd

+#  Use kinit to connect as administrator and update the /etc/krb5.keytab
+kinit administrator
+net ads keytab create

 #MAKE SURE TO LOG OUT OF ALL Putty Sessions after making the changes to the SUDOERS group and then use putty to log back into the DC and test things out.
 ```